• Skip to primary navigation

 Notes

 Pomegranate Molasses.
-You can find these in specialty stores, but if you can’t find it, reduce some pomegranate juice until it is thickened.
-Honey is an acceptable substitute, though you won’t get the exact flavor.
+You can find these in specialty stores, but if you can’t find it, reduce some pomegranate juice or grenadine until thickened.
+Other substitutes are tamarind concentrate or honey.

 Heat Factor: Mild, though you’ll get some spice from the cayenne.
 Add in more cayenne or spicier chili flakes for a hotter version.